-Bad things happen every day all over the world.
-In my opinion, they always have, but now we are inundated with live, detailed media coverage of it all in addition to the stress we are already experiencing in our own lives and communities.
+Sadly, bad things happen every day all over the world.
+I believe that they always have, but now we are inundated with live, detailed media coverage of it all in addition to the stress we are already experiencing in our own lives and communities.
 Tragedies happen to people we know, people we work with, people we live near, and to us.

 When something terrible happens to someone we are connected to, many times, we place expectations on ourselves to be able to do something to “fix” it or make it better.
 We expect ourselves to know exactly what to say; to arrange some sort of event like a memorial or fundraiser or potluck dinner; to be ‘strong’ for them.
 For some reason, we expect that we should know how to stop the other person from hurting so much, when we ourselves are hurting and stressed and fearful.
 And that is a lot of pressure.